 This is the official NASA tool for orbital tracking of the International Space Station, Hubble telescope, and the Space Shuttle.

-Find out when the space station and/or space shuttle will be overhead in your area and which direction to watch from to see it with the naked eye, binoculars, or telescope to Track the Space Station (spaceflight.nasa.gov/realdata/tracking/) and you can also try tool from NASA which allows you to select your location and gives you the time the shuttle or space station will be overhead.
+Find out when the space station and/or space shuttle will be overhead in your area and which direction to watch from to see it with the naked eye, binoculars, or telescope to track the Space Station (spaceflight.nasa.gov/realdata/tracking/) and you can also try this tool from NASA which allows you to select your location and gives you the time the shuttle or space station will be overhead.
 Requires JAVA to be enabled in your browser.
 Note that the tracker may be unavailable at times due to heavy traffic on the NASA website.

 A nice 3D display of the location of the International Space Station in orbit combined with Google Maps can be found at www.lizard-tail.com/isana/tracking/.
 Also shows the stations orbit path plus future orbit paths, current speed, altitude, and position by longitude and latitude.